 - Pre-set Climate Control and Radio : Okay, you’re finally almost ready to go.
-One more thing: ensure that your radio pre-sets are selected and that your climate control is set up before you pull out of the driveway.
+Ensure that your radio pre-sets are selected and that your climate control is set up before pulling out of the driveway.

 - Make a Passenger a Co-pilot : If you’ve got a passenger beside you, allow them to help you focus on driving.
 This can range from assisting with directions to selecting music to opening beverages for you.